hrit-ik/facial_attendance/README.md

     `cd web-dashboard/web-backend`
     `nodemon app.js`

-4) Cd into web-dashboard/web-frontend to start nextJS dashboard at port 3001.
+4) Cd into web-dashboard/web-frontend to start nextJS dashboard at port 3001 with `npm run dev`.
 5) Login or Register a user and enter the dashboard.

 **Features**